clojusc/ltest/README.md

   ...
 ```

-Now you can run the following to just test the parts of the project you want:
+Now you can use that to run the following, optionally limiting tests to what
+they have been tagged in their namespace:

 * `lein run-tests` (will run all types of tests)
 * `lein run-tests unit`